StanleyParkVan.com - Everything you need to know about visiting Stanley Park, Vancouver, Canada!

 The address of HMCS Discovery Naval Reserve is 1200 Stanley Park Drive , Vancouver, BC, V6G 3E2.

 HMCS Discovery is located right off of the Stanley Park Seawall.
 Across the street are the Brockton Playing Fields and the Brockton Pavilion.
-The Totem Poles and Portugese Joe Statue are very close also.
+The Totem Poles and Portuguese Joe Statue are very close also.